KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 **Scenario 2**: Install Java in the default /opt/java/current location.

-Install Java 8 - You can modify and use the following script if you want:
+.. note:: You can modify and use the following script to unstall Java 8:

     **Online Mode**

 .. code-block:: shell